Mirevi/MotionHub/README.md

 1. Download or clone MMH
 2. Download and install Azure Kinect [Sensor](https://docs.microsoft.com/en-us/azure/kinect-dk/sensor-sdk-download) and [Body Tracking](https://docs.microsoft.com/en-us/azure/kinect-dk/body-sdk-download) SDK
-3. In CMake, set source to the MMH path
+3. In CMake, set source path to the MMH path
-4. Set binaries to (MMH path)/build
+4. Set binaries path to (MMH path)/build

 5. Click "configure" (click Yes, select your installed VS version and Finish).
 This will take a few minutes (and might FAIL).
 6. If CMake fails, because it couldn't find the Azure Kinect dependences (which you installed in step 2), paste the correct paths to K4A_ROOT (e.g. C:/Program Files/Azure Kinect SDK v1.4.0) and K4ABT_ROOT.
 Then again click "configure".